 Income from travel-tourism is calculated on the basis of the Survey on Consumption of Foreign Travelers in Croatia starting in the first quarter of 1999.
-This survey is carried out jointly by the Croatian National Bank and the Institute for Tourism.
-Additional data from the Croatian Institute for Health Insurance on health services provided to non-residents is also used.
+Additional data from the Croatian Institute for Health Insurance on health services provided to nonresidents is also used.